McHiggins/yt-comment-scraper/README.md

 2. Get a video_id or playlist_id and start fetching data via the youtubecomment_grabber() or channellist_grabber().
-3. This will save you a dataframe with all the comments and it's meta-data to a .csv-file or all the video_ids from a specifig playlist.
+3. This will save you a dataframe with all the comments and it's meta-data to a .csv-file or all the video_ids from a specified playlist.

 You can use the playlist_id file to get all the single video_ids from the playlist and download all comment data for each video.